 New Scholarship: Become a more effective teacher and specialize in early literacy at SMU.

 Through the generosity of a private donor and SMU, substantial scholarships are available for highly motivated K-2 classroom teachers in high need public schools.
+The priority application deadline for this program is March 1, 2017.
+The final application deadline is June 1, 2017.

 Our 18-credit hour literacy program provides professional development for K-2 classroom teachers in high need public schools (including charters) to meet the literacy needs of their students.
 Working with highly skilled reading research faculty, teachers will master the tools to provide comprehensive, coherent, and complete early literacy programs in the regular classroom using highly effective and evidence-based teaching methods.